 However, it does produce steam that is as hot as 270 degrees.
 That is hot enough to remove just about any stain.
 Just be sure that you’re careful of what surfaces you use it on.
 After all, I imagine that steam that hot could damage some surfaces.
 However, with steam so hot, a lot of people are using it to kill bed bugs.
 I’m sure that it works perfectly for that application.

 Overall, I think this is an excellent handheld steam cleaner.
-It’s good for smaller jobs and did a perfect job of getting my upholstery cleaned.
-I would definitely recommend it in a second.
+It’s good for smaller jobs and did a good job of getting my upholstery cleaned.

-It's good for smaller jobs and did a perfect job of getting my upholstery cleaned.
-I would definitely recommend it in a second.
+It's good for smaller jobs and did a good job of getting my upholstery cleaned.

 - Super Hot Steam